ucodery/ucodery-blog/src/posts/managing-my-python-environments.md

 I then set as the global environment.
 This is the only time I set Pyenv's `global`.
 After `common` I create the `home` environment which I set as the local environment for my `HOME` directory.

-I intend to never actually interact with the common environment.
+I intend to never actually interact with the `common` environment.
 It is there just to catch any situations where I failed to properly set an environment and not let me escape to some system Python.
-I don't put any packages there intentionally.
+I don't put any packages there, intentionally.

-The home environment is where I like to mess around, especially in the interactive Python shell.
+The `home` environment is where I like to mess around, especially in the interactive Python shell.
 As it is local to my `HOME`, it generally catches me when I run Python outside of some project-specific location.
-I install a random collection of fun packages here, many of which I have recorded in a requirements.txt that I keep with my dot-files; things that make playing easier, like ipython or rich.
+I install a random collection of fun packages here, many of which I have recorded in a `requirements.txt` that I keep with my dot-files; things that make playing easier, like ipython or rich.
 I never expect the packages that exist, or their versions, to remain stable in this environment.
 It'll be whatever I whimsically put there.
 Accordingly, I never expect a tool or service to consistently run based off this environment.